klocey/CoDL/metadata/README.md

 # CoDL/metadata
 Code for for formatting, cleaning, and summarizing the metadata for CoDL projects.
-To run, update the sIODir variable in scripts/main.sh to point to the CoDLMetdata directory and run the following command:
+To run, update the sIODir variable in scripts/main.sh to point to the CoDL/metadata directory and run the following command:

 <pre><code>
 bash scripts/main.sh